SandroGrassia/LILLA-Audio-Sampler/README.md

         This following text describes the full #include tree for LILLA code.
-        Each class/library mentioned is preceded by a number representing the level of dependency:
-        1: explicitely included in LILLA code
-        2: included in a level-1 element
-        3: included in a level-2 element
+        Each class/library mentioned is preceded by a number representing the level of dependency: level 1: explicitely included in LILLA code level 2: included in a level-1 element level 3: included in a level-2 element

         and so on.